libvirtlibvirt daemons #Edit source

 virtnodedevd - The host physical device

-management daemon which provides libvirt
+management daemon which provides libvirt's node device management

 APIs.
 For example, virtnodedevd can be used to detach a PCI device